 Export License Exception TMP Certification (Temporary Exports) and Export License Exception (BAG) Certification

 Please click the link above to download the certification forms for completion.
-A signed copy should be submitted to the Vice Provost for Research (DPL 101P).
+A signed copy should be submitted to the Office of Research Integrity and Compliance (DPL 101V).

 Export License Exception (TMP) for Temporary Exports/Reexports